Skip to content

 > use admin

 Create an administrative user (the is different from the nodebb user we'll create later).
 Replace the placeholder <Enter a secure password> with your own selected password.
-Be sure that the < and > are also not left behind.
+Be sure that the < and > are also removed.

 > db.createUser( { user: "admin", pwd: "<Enter a secure password>", roles: [ { role: "root", db: "admin" } ] } )